 We also stopped in Casablanca, which is one of my favourite movies, even if none of it was actually filmed in Morocco.
 The highlight was the Hassan II Mosque, the outside of which you can see as the first picture in this post.
 It’s also worth going inside, as you can see from this photo!

 And that’s it for my quick photo journey through Morocco with my camera and Travel Talk!
-I’ll have lots more photos and thoughts on the trip coming soon, in the meantime, if you’re looking for more on Morocco, check out this photo essay from Marrakech, and this post to inspire you for what to do for three days in Marrakech.
+If you’re looking for more reading on Morocco check out the following:

 So you know: Our Travel Talk Tour was provided in return for sharing our thoughts with you guys.
-Read more about how I choose who to work with on my code of ethics page.Home » Destinations » Africa and Middle East » Morocco »
+Read more about how we choose who to work with on our code of ethics page.Home » Destinations » Africa and Middle East » Morocco »